qamarali01/qamar01/README.md

 - 👋 Hi, I’m @qamarali01
 # 💫 About Me:
-I'm currently working on a website for an NGO
+I'm currently working on a website for an NGO and simultaneously also learning data science with python.

 ## 🌐 Socials: